 The combination of all of those talks about this self-expression benefit.
 You wear a watch not to tell time, but as an accessory, to express who you are, what you like, what you believe in, and yes, of course, how much disposable income you have.

 This article isn't a debate on whether it's correct or not to pay thousands of dollars for a watch.
+It's just laying the ground for the smartwatch vs Swiss watch battle that I've been witnessing.

 The first compact watches appeared in the 1500s, designed and built in the German cities of Nuremberg and Augsburg, often called Nuremberg eggs, and considered jewelry and novelties hanging from your neck.